Eddie Conway

-Marshall "Eddie" Conway (April 23, 1946 – February 13, 2023) was an American black nationalist and a leading member of the Baltimore chapter of the Black Panther Party.
+Marshall "Eddie" Conway (April 23, 1946 – February 13, 2023) was a leading member of the Baltimore chapter of the Black Panther Party.
 He was convicted in 1971 for the murder of a police officer.
 Conway and his supporters considered him a political prisoner.
 After approximately 44 years of imprisonment, Conway was released on parole in 2014 after an appellate court ruled that his jury had been given improper instructions.

 Background

 Eddie Conway was born in Baltimore.
 In addition to his position in the Black Panther Party, Conway was also employed by the United States Postal Service.
 He was unaware that some of the founding members of the Baltimore chapter of the Party were undercover officers at the Baltimore Police Department who reported daily on his activities at the chapter.
 At the same time, the Federal Bureau of Investigation had also started its own investigation of Conway, recording his whereabouts, contacting his employers at the Post Office, and maintaining contact with the Baltimore Police Department.